jcramem/kickstarter/README.md

 ## Analysis and Challenges

 The analysis consisted of two parts, a review of outcomes based on kickstarter (a) launch dates, and (b) goals (outlined below).
 Data, consisting of several performance types in addition to plays, were in MS Excel format provided by the organizers of the University of Texas Data Analytics and Visualization Boot Camp.
-Data were analyzed using a MS Excel pivot table.
+Data were analyzed using a MS Excel pivot table with the followoing result:

 Several fields were added to the original MS Excel file that may require lookup or reference.
-Specifically, the user must be comfortable: (a) separating one column into two using *Test to Column* under the *Data* tab (see red below); (b) converting Unix timestamps (see red below); and (c) using the *Year* function (see green below).
+Specifically, the user must be comfortable: (a) separating one column into two using *Test to Column* under the *Data* tab (see red below); (b) converting Unix timestamps (see blue below); and (c) using the *Year* function (see green below).

 ![Excel_Field_Additions](Excel_Field_Additions.png).